WHAT SIZE HEADSAIL IS BEST FOR MY BOAT?

 ROLLER FURLING OR HANK-ON?

-The majority of MacGregor boats sold since the mid 1990's are already equipped with roller furling systems, many fewer older boats came equipped with furling.
-Until 2007 most used the CDI ff-2, after that most use a new furler built in house by MacGregor (this system fits the 26M only), and a few may have Schaefer Snapfurl (originally built use a CDI patent license).
+The majority of MacGregor boats sold since the mid 1990's are already equipped with roller furling systems.
+Fewer older boats came equipped with furling, but some have be retroffited.
+Until 2007 most used the CDI ff-2, after that most use a new furler built in house by MacGregor (this system fits the 26M only), and a few may have Schaefer Snapfurl (originally built using a CDI patent license).
 All of these systems work well and are very reliable, but each has it's strengths and weaknesses.
-If you are considering purchasing a furler, feel free to contact us at firstname.lastname@example.org to discuss which would be best for you.
+If you are considering purchasing a furler, feel free to contact us at email@example.com to discuss which would be best for you.
 All of these systems use the same sails.

 PROS: The two obvious advantages of furling are the ability to roll and unroll the sail without having to leave the cockpit at all, and the ability to roll the sail up partway (reef it) to better match sail size to the conditions as the wind increases.
 Roller furling makes sailing easier, safer and less stressful.
 A furling 150% Genoa can be rolled down to the size of a working jib or storm jib and a 100% Jib can be rolled down to a storm jib, eliminating the need for a sometimes challenging trip to the foredeck to change or lower sails in windy conditions.
-Our offshore grade Jibs and Genoas feature a foam luff pad which helps the sail keep proper shape when reefed.
+Our offshore grade Jibs and Genoas feature a foam luff pad which helps the sail keep proper shape when reefed, although there is a small penalty in sail shape when not reefed.
+In general we do not recommend a foam luff other than for true offshore sailing.

-CONS: While not dramatic, having a furler on the boat does make mast raising a little harder, especially if you don't use the mast raising system, because it adds a few pounds of weight.
+CONS: While not dramatic, having a furler on the boat does make mast raising a little harder because it adds a few pounds of weight.
+This is especially true if you don't use the mast raising system.
 While modern furlers are very reliable if properly installed, anything mechanical can fail or jam, although containing a sail on a jammed furler is not much harder than containing a hank-on sail on a windy day.
 A larger sail reefed down will not have as good shape as a smaller sail used full size, so if optimum performance is an issue to you, you still have to make the Jib VS. Genoa decision.

 PROS: Very easy to tack, only a few feet of sheet needs to be moved in each tack, with a little practice you shouldn't even need to use the winches at all.
 Because this sail sheets to the tracks or leads (depending on model) inside the shrouds on the cabin top, they can sheet very close to the wind, which allows you to pull the Mainsail in tighter as well.
 Most MacGregor boats will point as much as 4 to 5 degrees closer to the wind with a Jib than a Genoa.
 This is a HUGE increase in upwind efficiency and greatly reduces how many tacks it will take to get upwind.